Darxo/Hardened/README.md

 ## Events

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
+- The Event **Drunkard loses Item** now has an option where you order the Drunkard to search for the item.
+This recovers the item, but causes the same mood debuff on the drunkard as if he was flogged
-- The **Infected Wound Event** now has a cooldown of 14 days (down from 21 days) and is thrice as likely to trigger, if you have no Medicine left
+- The Event **Infected Wound** now has a cooldown of 14 days (down from 21 days) and is thrice as likely to trigger, if you have no Medicine left
 - The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition
 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended